 no student on a team is participating on more than one team.

-all team fees are paid at least two weeks prior to the end of the
+all team fees are paid at least two weeks prior to the end of the competition portion of the game.

 SMG Recognition:

 Regional: prizes are determined and awarded by VCEE’s affiliated university-based Centers for Economic Education.